muneebusmani/Project/README.md

     • Login through normal registration form for customer is mandatory and for a lawyer registration form is required.
 Basically user/password required
     • Showcase of the lawyer when they search one by one
     • Admin Pages

+steps:
+1 - Registration for customers and lawyers: Allow users to register and create their profiles on the website.

+2 - Lawyer profile management: Provide a dedicated panel for lawyers to manage their profiles, including showcasing their specialization, experience, and other relevant information.

+3 - Search functionality: Enable customers to search for lawyers based on location and specific legal services they require (such as criminal, divorce, affidavit, civil, etc.).

+4 - Lawyer profile viewing: Allow customers to view detailed profiles of lawyers, including their background, expertise, and contact information.

+5 - Appointment scheduling: Implement a system that enables customers to schedule appointments with lawyers based on their availability.

+6 - Login system: Require customers and lawyers to log in using a registration form to access their respective accounts and personalized information.

+7 - Admin panel: Provide an admin panel to manage the information displayed on the homepage, manage lawyer profiles, and oversee appointment booking slots.